4th-ATechnologies/ZeroDark.cloud/Samples/WhatsZapp/README.md

   (msg1)---------------
 ```

-Bob receives the message from Alice, and then moves it into a new conversation node for her:
+Bob receives the message from Alice.
+The message then sits in his inbox until he reads it on one of this devices.
+Once the message has been read, he moves it into a conversation:

 ```
  (alice's treesystem)           (bob's treesystem)